MSLNZ/rpi-smartgadget/README.rst

 ------------

 To set up the Raspberry Pi run the following commands.
-Instructions for using SSH_ to interface with a Raspberry Pi can found `here <https://www.raspberrypi.org/documentation/remote-access/ssh/>`_
+Instructions for using SSH_ to interface with a Raspberry Pi can be found `here <https://www.raspberrypi.org/documentation/remote-access/ssh/>`_.

 The following command is optional, it will update the installed packages on the Raspberry Pi